jlfaucher/executor/sandbox/jlf/delivery/readme.txt

 You switch from an interpreter to an other one by entering its name alone.

 Example (Windows) :
-ooRexx[CMD] 'dir oorexx | find ".dll"'              you need to surround by quotes ooRexx[CMD] cmd dir oorexx | find ".dll"            unless you temporarily select cmd ooRexx[CMD] say 1+2                                 3 ooRexx[CMD] cmd                                     switch to the cmd interpreter CMD> dir | find ".dll"                              raw command, no need of surrounding quotes CMD> cd c:\program files
+ooRexx[CMD] 'dir bin | find ".dll"'                 you need to surround by quotes ooRexx[CMD] cmd dir bin | find ".dll"               unless you temporarily select cmd ooRexx[CMD] say 1+2                                 3 ooRexx[CMD] cmd                                     switch to the cmd interpreter CMD> dir bin | find ".dll"                          raw command, no need of surrounding quotes CMD> cd c:\program files
 CMD> say 1+2                                        error, the ooRexx interpreter is not active here CMD> oorexx say 1+2                                 you can temporarily select the ooRexx interpreter